Anti-royal protesters are being arrested in the U.K. as the 'Not My King' tag grows

 "He is and there is nothing you can do about it."

-That exchange between two commenters on Twitter encapsulates the current friction in the U.K., where King Charles III's ascension to the throne has sparked anti-royalist protests.
+That exchange between two commenters on Twitter encapsulates the current friction in the United Kingdom, where King Charles III's ascension to the throne has sparked anti-royalist protests.

 In dramatic ways, the dynamic is playing out in real life: police have made a series of arrests against people protesting the monarchy in recent days, raising questions about the right to freedom of speech as the U.K. proclaims a new head of state to replace the late Queen Elizabeth II.